ruby-rdf/rdf-turtle/README.md

 This is free and unencumbered public domain software.
 For more information, see <http://unlicense.org/> or the accompanying {file:UNLICENSE} file.

+A copy of the [Turtle EBNF][] and derived parser files are included in the repository, which are not covered under the UNLICENSE.
+These files are covered via the [W3C Document License](http://www.w3.org/Consortium/Legal/2002/copyright-documents-20021231).

 [Ruby]:         http://ruby-lang.org/
 [RDF]:          http://www.w3.org/RDF/
 [YARD]:         http://yardoc.org/